 Q. What do foster families do?

 - Provide a loving commitment to the child

-- Work with all applicable parties, including biological parents, towards permanence for the child
+- Work with all partners, including birth parents and relatives, in order to promote permanence for the child and maintain connections

 - Model a healthy family lifestyle

 - Participate fully in the child's educational, medical, dental and psychological needs

 - Learn about and be respectful of the child's religion, culture and ethnicity, and any special circumstances affecting the child's well being

 - Provide transportation to and from school, appointments, and extra curricular activities

 - Share memories with the family of origin about a child's first tooth, first steps, first day of school, first date, etc.

 With an investment of time, energy, love and guidance, foster families can make a difference in the lives of children and families in need.